 The panning audio effect is generally created to cast an illusion that the source of the sound is moving from one position of the stage to another.
 This is achieved by distributing the sound signal in a multichannel or a stereo field.

-Panning audio effect is highly helpful at instances where you need to avoid muddiness or masking (when two tracks/sounds overlap each other) in your mix.
-You can position the sound artificially, to a specific area of your stereo field.
+Panning audio effect is highly helpful when you need to avoid muddiness or masking (when two tracks/sounds overlap) in your mix.
+You can position the sound artificially to a specific area of your stereo field.